 After sequencing both of these orders, it became clear that the distribution of sgRNA in the re-amplified libraries used for the screens was substandard (see Figures below).
 In both cases, the libraries were missing ca. 1,200 sgRNA from the original library.
 Since the missing sgRNA sequences are the same in both libraries, it seems likely that these sgRNA were missing in the starting 1 ug aliquot of the GeCKO library rather than lost during re-amplification.
 However, another 800 sgRNA in one library, and 3,000 sgRNA in the other library were very poorly represented with less than 100 counts each in the normalized results.
 These differences were clearly introduced during re-amplification, and, in light of the differences, it is fair to conclude that the re-amplification procedure for one of the libraries was performed somewhat better than the other.

 The read count distributions of the bulk of the sgRNA constructs in both re-amplified GeCKO libraries, however, were significantly broader than in the original published GeCKO library.
-Further, the distribution in the sample from the lab that purchased the pre-packaged GeCKO library (the one with the 3,000 poorly represented sgRNAs) was so skewed that it was not useable as a baseline to analyze the results from the screened samples, so the screen was comprised.
+Further, the distribution in the sample from the lab that purchased the pre-packaged GeCKO library (the one with the 3,000 poorly represented sgRNAs) was so skewed that it was not useable as a baseline to analyze the results from the screened samples, so the screen was compromised.

 Cellecta does not recommend ever re-amplifying our pooled libraries, especially the larger ones.
 It is not a simple procedure and can really compromise a screen from the start.
 Considering the time and effort required to run a pooled screen with a large complex pooled library, use of a re-amplified poorly characterized library is a significant risk.
 We never re-amplify any of our custom or pre-made libraries.
 All CRISPR and shRNA libraries that we sell have been only been amplified once, just after ligation, and we provide enough material to our customers to ensure they do not have to re-amplify.
 The several hundred micrograms of plasmid library that we provide from the primary library amplification enables researchers to go directly to the packaging step.